 - Connecting you with current practitioners

-To get started, you should contact the Health and Legal Professions Career Specialist:
+To get started, you should contact the Career Center

 The University of Maine offers nearly 90 baccalaureate degree programs.
 The excellence of these programs will provide University of Maine students with the necessary skills to succeed and gain admission to any law school in the country.